-Dr. Callahan, I was pleased to hear, used the expression "have fun" almost as often as I do.
-Since he shares my view that "church must be fun" I consider him to be highly intelligent, very smart, clever, highly attuned to the right things in life, and generally a wonderful fellow.
-Most people who agree with me fall into that category!
+Part of that reading includes a review of literature on the topic of Missional Churches, a subject that relates to congregations that have a healthy "looking-outwards" perspective on living out their faith in the community.
+One of the authors in the field is Dr. Kennon Callahan, who has refreshing ideas that help a congregation to be healthy and to grow.
+At one conference I attended where he was the keynote speaker, Dr. Callahan, I was pleased to hear, used the expression "have fun" almost as often as I do.
+Since he shares my view that "church must be fun" I naturally consider him to be highly intelligent, very smart, extremely clever, highly attuned to the right things in life, and generally a wonderful fellow.
+Of course, most people who agree with me fall into that category!

-However, and that brings me to the second interesting challenge in tackling this reading from 1 John, is the content, which at first glance looks anything like fun.
-Whenever I run across a reading from scripture that is full of words like 'obey' and 'commandments' I am usually inclined to turn the page, to find something a little less oriented to "you should."
+However, and that brings me to the second interesting challenge in tackling this reading from 1 John, is the content of this 'letter', which at first glance looks anything like fun.
+Whenever I run across a reading from scripture that is full of words like 'obey' and 'commandments' I am usually inclined to turn the page, to find something a little less oriented towards a heavy use of "you should."
 Heaven knows that we can hear enough of those kinds of instructions anywhere, and certainly in the church.
 "Do this" ... or, as we are more likely to hear from those who love the "you should" passages, "don't do that."
 It shouldn't be a surprise, I guess, that the popular view of the church as seen by the world outside our doors is that of drab, colourless people, usually thin and pinched, scowling through warden-like steel-rimmed glasses, frowning at all of God's creation, wagging the finger and saying, "don't!"
-Or the other popular view of the church as a tightly-knit, hard-to-get-into, ever-smiling group of robotic singing clones "happily, happily" and blissfully ignoring the realities of life.
+Or the other popular view of the church as a tightly-knit, hard-to-get-into, ever-smiling group of robotic clones singing "happily, happily" and blissfully ignoring the realities of life.

 And I have to admit that my first reading (and indeed, my fifth or sixth!) of the text in 1 John had me reacting with my usual "I don't want to go there!"
 But I began to notice that although the initial tone looks like a complete lack of grace, with a bit of understanding the grace of God does indeed come shining out of this passage.
-The argument is presented all backwards.
+The argument is presented all backwards, so let's start at the end and work towards the beginning.

 Take the end verse, for example.
 "All who obey his commandments abide in him, and he abides in them.
 And by this we know that he abides in us, by the Spirit that he has given us."
 So many people rush to the opposite of this, quick to invert what is being said, to corrupt it with the condemnation that "if you don't obey his commandments, then you have no connection with Christ."
-Well, yes, but almost always the commandments such people have in mind are legalistic religious observances, and that is the complete opposite of what is being called for here.
+Well, yes, but in an ironic twist almost always the commandments that such people have in mind when they think of disobedience are legalistic religious observances, and that is the complete opposite of what is being called for here.